Jalapeno White Cheddar Pimento Cheese

 Jalapeno Pimento Cheese

 That’s when he would look at my mom and say (brace yourself because South), “Toots?”
-Not toots as in toot a horn, but toots – say “tootsie” but leave out the “ie”.
+Now, this word that he so endearingly nicknamed my sweet mother is not ‘toots’ as in toot a horn, but toots – say “tootsie” but leave out the “ie”.
+Classy, right?
+(I’m dying, cringing right now TBH).

 I mean, why would you want it any other way when it tastes this good??